Os-brod/Documentation/README.md

 #### Note

-* Generally it is assumed that last_updated older than 5 minutes is basically offline.
+* It's generally assumed that last_updated older than 5 minutes is basically offline.